This is the multi-page printable view of this section. Click here to print.

 docker compose run bootstrap kubectl apply -f /bootstrap/additional_resources

-or uncommenting the additional resources in the command of the bootstrap container on the docker-compose file will additionally deploy the following:
+or by uncommenting the “additional resources” in the command of the bootstrap container in the docker-compose file, the following resources items would be created automatically:

 Note: These resources are intended to showcase the UI and produce a lot of “noise” on the Greenhouse controller.